activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## Wait and Retry

 `SQLITE_BUSY` errors can pop up in between a transaction (apart from `IMMEDIATE`/`EXCLUSIVE` modes where transaction fails at the beginning itself).
-In such cases, there are 2 ways to handle the failure.
-Wait a bit & retry just the problematic query, or `ROLLBACK` and retry the entire transaction.
+One way to handle such cases is to wait a bit, for locks to be released, and retry either the problematic query or the entire transaction.

-Re-trying individual queries would be faster, but will not always succeed.
+Re-trying just the problematic query would be faster, but will not always succeed.
 One example is in `WAL` mode's `BUSY_SNAPSHOT` error scenario.
 The isolation guarantee will not allow the transaction to commit with a stale read and just re-trying the query after some time will not help.
 The entire transaction needs to be re-tried with a fresh snapshot by re-doing the select queries.

 Let's look at another case for 2PL, where waiting for locks doesn't help.